Sustainability Disclosure Grows Up

-The five collaborating organisations make an unprecedented collaboration to create a set of standards that are complete and will provide information on impact measurement, assessment, and reporting.
-The new reporting will also ensure the information provided is effective and driven to ensure better decision making.
+These five collaborating organisations formed an unprecedented collaboration to create a complete set of standards to cover the specificaton and provision of information on corporate impact measurement, assessment, and reporting with the goal of ensuring the consistent production of decision useful information.

-Alongside the intention of these organisations to work more closely together, two of them, SASB and IIRC have announced intentions to merge to form the Value Reporting Foundation.
+Alongside the intention of these organisations to work more closely together, two of them, SASB and IIRC, have announced their intention to merge to form the Value Reporting Foundation.

 This brings together the two voluntary standards setters whose focus is upon sustainability disclosure through the lens of enterprise value (reporting on issues and performance that can be understood to affect directly or materially the value of a company).

-The framework provided by IIRC provides the principles based on guidance for reporting structure and content, whereas the SASB standards provide specific metrics to help understand the financial and non-financial risks and opportunities in greater detail.
-Used together the data allows greater understanding of the relationship between financial and non-financial performances.
+The framework provided by IIRC provides principles based on guidance for reporting structure and content, whereas the SASB standards provide specific metrics to help understand the financial and non-financial risks and opportunities in greater detail.
+Used together such reporting should allow a full understanding of the relationship between financial and non-financial performance.

 After many years which have seen sustainability disclosure as at best a voluntary exercise, and at worst a chaotic wild west, we seem to be seeing a move into the mainstream, through the twin processes of accounting and regulation.

-In recognition of the need to provide consistency to the market, the voluntary standard setters have focussed upon ensuring that they are more aligned and coordinated so that organisations seeking to improve their disclosure face less confusion about how they should structure and disclose their performance.
+In recognition of the need to provide consistency to the market, the voluntary standard setters have focussed upon ensuring that they exhibit greater alignment ad coordination so that organisations seeking to improve their disclosure face less confusion about how they should structure and disclose their performance.

 As yet though, beyond the clear proposals outlines in the European Union’s CRSD, things are neither entirely finalised nor settled, and the disclosure of sustainability and ESG information is not yet a simple, clear and globally understood process.